Intrinsic Error Evaluation during Human -Robot Interaction

 Registration and Submission: ConfTool Link

-Data Report paper on arXiv: Link to the paper.
+Data Report Paper published in Frontiers in Human Neuroscience: Link to the paper.

 Dataset: